8 B2B Blog Best Practices for Measurable Results

 Remember your marketing funnel when planning a content calendar.
 Such synchronization is vital if you want to consistently supply relevant and fresh content for every buyer persona at every step of the funnel.

-Let’s face it, blog posts as massive walls of text are pretty grating to consume.
-So it helps to include multimedia elements like infographics, product images, and even memes to keep readers engaged.
+Let’s face it: blog posts as massive walls of text are pretty grating to consume.
+So, to keep readers engaged, multimedia elements like infographics, product images, and memes help.

 Multimedia in your blog posts will also help you get discovered.
-Google Images that indexes photos and infographics in its results can often be a source of organic web traffic.
+Google Images indexes photos and infographics in its results and can often be a source of organic web traffic.

 You should also consider employing interactive content, such as quizzes and surveys.
-These do not only add variety to your blog but can also be used to capture leads.
+These not only add variety to your blog but can also capture leads.

 7. Make measurable sharing easy

 Tracking your website and blog traffic is relatively straightforward.
 Monitoring your content’s performance beyond the pages of your website or app is more nuanced.
-Measuring social media sharing requires an extra effort and use of the proper tools if you want to be able to measure the ROI in your blog posts.
+Measuring social media sharing requires extra effort and the use of the proper tools if you want to measure the ROI in your blog posts.

 Helpful web traffic attribution tools include URL-shortening services (like Rebrandly) and optimizing the placement of social sharing buttons.

-Once you’ve implemented some (or all) of our tips, you want to discover which yield results, and which do not.
-To do so, you must track your blog’s performance and the posts in it across platforms, target audiences, geographies, and stages in your funnel.
-Tracking and optimizing means employing web analytics, social listening tools, and other resources, then finally feeding the data collected into your CRM.
+Once you’ve implemented some (or all) of our tips, you want to discover which yield results and which do not.
+To do so, you must track your blog’s performance and its posts across platforms, target audiences, geographies, and stages in your funnel.
+Tracking and optimizing means employing web analytics, social listening tools, and other resources, finally feeding the data collected into your CRM.

 Don’t be afraid to mix and match to explore content niches, keyword groups, and approaches to see what works best and adds most to the bottom line.

 Since blogging is an old art, the keys are innovation and experimentation.
-Measurement and tracking tools today give us the ability to gauge the effectiveness of B2B content in lead generation on a much higher level than ever before.
+Today’s Measurement and tracking tools allow us to gauge the effectiveness of B2B content in lead generation on a much higher level than ever before.

-Armed with data, some multimedia creativity, and well-organized content calendars and conversion funnels, B2B marketers today can (and should) leverage blogs in their quest to generate and nurture leads.
+Armed with data, multimedia creativity, and well-organized content calendars and conversion funnels, B2B marketers today can (and should) leverage blogs to generate and nurture leads.